Corporate Documents

 ARTICLE III-Election of Officers

-• Section 1.
+- Section 1.
 Balloting for Elective Officers and Directors-at-Large, and Graduate Directors shall be by mail or electronic means prior to the Annual Business Meeting.
 Nominating committees appointed by the President and approved by the Board shall nominate candidates for President-Elect and each of the Directors-at-Large and Graduate Directors.
-In addition, nominations for each position may be made by petition signed by 25 members and presented to the Business Office no later than 90 days before the Annual Business Meeting.
-The ballot shall be provided to the membership by the Business Office at least 60 days prior to the Annual Meeting and shall provide space for write-ins.
-The ballots will be counted by the Business Office Staff for purposes of providing notification to the Executive Committee of the results of the election.
+In addition, nominations for each position may be submitted to the nominating committee no later than 180 days before the Annual Business Meeting.
+The ballot shall be provided to the membership by the Business Office at least 60 days prior to the Annual Meeting.
+The ballots will be counted for purposes of providing notification to the Executive Committee of the results of the election.
 The Past President/Nomination Committee Chair shall notify candidates of the election results.
 A majority of votes shall be required for election.
 If no candidate receives a majority of votes, the two candidates receiving the highest numbers of votes shall be voted upon at the Annual Business Meeting by the members in attendance.

 ARTICLE IV-Duties of Officers

-• Section 2.
-It shall be the duty of the Board of Directors to determine policies and procedures in regard to publishing the Journal of Animal Science and Translational Animal Science.
+- Section 2.
+It shall be the duty of the Board of Directors to determine policies and procedures in regard to publishing the society’s journals.

-• Section 3.
-The Board of Directors may appoint a CEO for an indefinite period under terms established by the Board of Directors; the appointment may be terminated only by the Board of Directors.
+- Section 3.
+The Board of Directors may appoint a Chief Executive Officer or Executive Director for an indefinite period under terms established by the Board of Directors; the appointment may be terminated only by the Board of Directors.

 Article V- Member Resolutions and Motions

-• Section 1.
+- Section 1.
 The Board of Directors decide the agenda for each Annual Business Meeting.
-In addition, a resolution or motion to be included in the Annual Business Meeting may be initiated with a petition signed by 25 members, presented to the Business Office not later than 60 days before the Annual Business Meeting.
-Such a resolution or motion shall be distributed electronically among the membership at least 14 days before the Annual Meeting.
+In addition, a resolution or motion to be included in the Annual Business Meeting may be initiated with a petition signed by 25% of members, presented to the Business Office not later than 60 days before the Annual Business Meeting.
+Such a resolution or motion shall be distributed electronically among the membership at least 14 days before the Annual Business Meeting.
 The President shall ensure that the Business Meeting includes adequate time for discussion of the member resolutions or motions.
-Voting at the Annual Business Meeting may be by a show of hands or secret ballot.
+Voting at the Annual Business Meeting may be by a show of hands, secret ballot, or electronic ballot.
 A majority of the votes cast shall adopt a resolution or a motion.

 ARTICLE VI-Changes in the Bylaws

-A proposed amendment to the Bylaws may originate from the Board of Directors or by a petition signed by 25 members.
+A proposed amendment to the Bylaws may originate from the Board of Directors or by a petition signed by 25% of members.
 Proposed amendments shall be provided to the membership 60 days prior to the Annual Business Meeting for balloting.
 Balloting may be at the Annual Business Meeting, by mail, or electronically.
-To be counted, votes must be received by the Business Office at least 14 days before the Annual Business Meeting.
-A majority of the ballots cast shall be required for the adoption of an amendment to the Bylaws.
+To be counted, mail or electronic votes must be received by the Business Office at least 14 days before the Annual Business Meeting.
+A two-thirds majority of the ballots cast shall be required for the adoption of an amendment to the Bylaws.